SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/getting-started.md

 1. Click the drop-down menu on the card which currently shows **Draft** and select **Production**.
 2. Click the toggle button on the card which currently shows **Inactive**.
 This changes the state to **Active**.

-#### Step 9: Go to the Device Management and view the measurements {#step-9-go-to-the-device-management-and-view-the-measurements}
+#### Step 9: Go to the Device Management application and view the measurements {#step-9-go-to-the-device-management-and-view-the-measurements}

 To view the measurements that are sent from your active model, you must switch to the Device Management application.
 See [Device Management application](/device-management-application/) for detailed information.